edimaudo/hackathon_coding_challenges/bot-wars_2021/botgames.md

 Re-submission/editing of submissions: You can re-submit or edit your submission until the submission deadline.
 Your latest version of a submission before the deadline will be considered for judging.

-# Pontential ideas
+## Pontential ideas

 - housing aggregator
 https://www.uipath.com/community/rpa-community-blog/rpa-developers-automating-personal-lives
-(plus simple stats + using Automation 360, IQ Bot, Discovery Bot and/or AARI + ai if possible)

-- car hunt aggregator (using Automation 360, IQ Bot, Discovery Bot and/or AARI)
+- car hunt aggregator

-- rpa car parts aggregator (using Automation 360, IQ Bot, Discovery Bot and/or AARI)
+- rpa car parts aggregator

 University Health Network (UHN) Problem Statement
-This option will allow you to create an innovative solution that improves the overall check-in process and patient’s waiting experience. simple stats + using Automation 360, IQ Bot, Discovery Bot and/or AARI + AI if possible
+This option will allow you to create an innovative solution that improves the overall check-in process and patient’s waiting experience.

+## Solutions
+Simple stats
+It will use utomation 360 cloud.
+Solutions + making use of IQ Bot or AARI will receive additional points.